 Major depressive disorder

-Major depressive disorder is the most severe form of depression.
-It is characterized by persistent feelings of sadness, hopelessness, and worthlessness that do not go away on their own.
-You must experience five or more of the following symptoms over a two-week period to be diagnosed with clinical depression:
+Major depressive disorder is the more severe form of depression.
+It’s characterized by persistent feelings of sadness, hopelessness, and worthlessness that don’t go away on their own.

 - feeling depressed most of the day

 - loss of interest in most regular activities

 - sleeping too much or not being able to sleep